Post By: Kamal Hossain Meahzi

 It is heartening to note that many large companies around the world have already adopted and implemented the UN Global Compact and ISO 26000:2010 guidelines to introduce compliance and ethics in their business practices.
 There exists ample evidence to show that ethics in business practice results in efficiency and it is increasingly seen as good practice for sustainable business.
 On the other hand, an organization which fails to behave ethically runs the risk of receiving serious reputational, operational, and commercial damages.

 Given the above discussion, government, regulatory bodies, banks, and financial institutions can use their leverage to contribute to ethical business practices.
 They can adopt necessary policies to support and encourage the businesses so that they voluntarily follow and adopt ethics in their day-to-day business practices.
 Regulatory bodies and government should take steps periodically for rewarding those who demonstrate a clear and ongoing adherence to ethical business practice and compliance.
 Banks and financial institutions may require their clients to have a compliance program in place.
 They can set it as a condition precedent before granting any financial assistance to the companies.
 As such, by taking on necessary measures, the government, or regulators in charge of supervising, regulating, and auditing the companies should let the businesses feel that the ethical business practice is imperative.

-Kamal Hossain Meahzi is pursuing an advanced Masters in Compliance at the University of Fribourg, Switzerland, and a practicing lawyer of the Supreme Court of Bangladesh
+About the Author: Kamal Hossain Meahzi is an LLM Candidate, University of Fribourg, Switzerland, and a practicing lawyer of the Supreme Court of Bangladesh.